-SAM is proud to partner with TFL to make London’s roads smarter, safer and more inclusive during roadworks, as part of their inaugural Roadlabs programme hosted by Plexal.
+Samdesk is proud to partner with Transport for London (TFL) to make London’s roads smarter, safer and more inclusive during roadworks, as part of their inaugural Roadlabs programme hosted by Plexal.

 TFL, in partnership with major utilities companies and London Councils, is looking for innovative solutions to address roadworks-related issues experienced by cyclists, motorists and pedestrians alike.

 From our conception in the news industry, samdesk has expanded based on the realisation that other industries have the same needs as journalists.
 Samdesk provides actionable intelligence in the form of real-time alerts for clients ranging from airlines, schools, first responders and others.
 Just as social media is a powerful force for breaking news it can be an extremely fast and informative data source to help power smart cities.

 We were excited to take on TFL’s challenge to make roadworks more efficient and safer for the public and workers on-site using our proprietary AI engine.
 We consulted with senior stakeholders within TFL to learn their specific needs and pain points, as well as to understand and utilise the transport body’s extensive data and technical experience.
 In these collaborative sessions we defined several new AI event detection models bespoke to road network disruptions and safety concerns the TFL team wished to be alerted to, which we went on to develop within the Roadlabs programme.